 The Alexander Technique is an educational method used worldwide for over 100 years.
-It is an intelligent way to solve common movement and posture problems that cause chronic pain and stress.
 It is a way to notice your movement habits, release compression and move with ease and expansion.
-A proven self- care method, it is a set of skills that you learn to relieve pain, prevent injury and enhance performance.
+A proven self-care method, it is a set of skills that you learn to relieve pain, prevent injury and enhance performance.

 People study the Technique for a variety of reasons.
 The most common is to relieve pain through learning better coordination of the musculoskeletal system.